ytbryan/aka/README.md

 - Upload and download your aliases using `aka dl` and `aka upload`.
 - Manage those beloved shortcuts without breaking your workflow <3.
 - install packages like `core` and `designers`

-#### What's alias
-alias is built-in functions on your terminal to navigate directory, execute commands and accomplish daily task via the terminal without the use of a GUI or a mouse.

 Check out some of aka's features: